Module 6, Part 1: Simple Classes and Objects#

 Note

 newly-created object.
-We will discuss null
+We will discuss null values in (much) more detail later

 in the course.